Ultra Low Latency Video Streaming Technology

 Equipped with a highly efficient HEVC/H.265 hardware encoder, when compared to a traditional H.264 codec, it can transmit video with almost twice more efficiency.

-Connect the video camera to the transmitter body and send the video directly to the receiver via mobile network or wired LAN.
+Connect the video camera to the transmitter and stream the video directly to the receiver via mobile networks or wired LAN.